Revelation Overview

 Dan 9:27 – “And he will make a firm covenant with the many for one week, but in the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come one who makes desolate, even until a complete destruction, one that is decreed, is poured out on the one who makes desolate.

 The “one week” mentioned in this verse is the final week of Daniel’s “70 weeks” prophecy (Dan 9:24).
-As explained in The 70th Week of Daniel, this is a period that lasts for seven Biblical years.
+As explained in The 70th Week of Daniel, this final week will be a period that lasts for seven Biblical years.
 It begins with a ruler who makes a firm covenant with Israel for seven years, but at the midpoint, there will be an abomination in which this ruler stops the sacrifices in the sanctuary, in opposition to God and His people.
 This event at the midpoint divides it into two 3 1/2 year (or 1260-day) periods.

 Please observe: This prophecy includes the decreed destruction of this wicked ruler and his kingdom.
 This destruction will come from God.